GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 On the one hand, researchers have increased the number of receivers in a single array to capture as much geometric information as possible.
 The ambisonic format is an example of an approach that leverages high microphone-count arrays @perotin_localisation_2019 @zaunschirm_binaural_2018.
 On the other hand, the binaural setup is one of the most studied configurations because it attempts to model human hearing.
-In this case, specific signal representations have been proposed to ease extracting relevant information.
+In this case, specific signal representations have been proposed to ease the extraction of relevant information.
 Some data representations have been introduced for the specific case of binaural devices.
 This section focuses on motivating and deriving those representations.